Written By: Frances Gatta

 6. Recite a mantra.

-A mantra is a word or a phrase that’s recited repetitively.
+A mantra is a word or phrase that’s recited repetitively.
 It’s one of the most popular and powerful tools of meditation.

 7. Reduce your screen time.